 Test values

-You can use these test values to trigger different verification outcomes when testing your integration in the test environment.
+You can use these test values to trigger different verification outcomes when testing your integration in the Preview environment.

 Individuals